 Running javascript without using parentheses

-Restricting the use of parentheses is one of the toughest limitations I have come across, mainly due to the fact that sometimes all sorts of escapes and encodings are blocked.
+When trying to exploit XSS, filters/WAFs that forbid the use of parentheses are one of the toughest limitations I have come across, mainly due to the fact that sometimes all sorts of escapes and encodings are blocked.

 Portswigger researcher Gareth Heyes (@garethheyes) even dedicated an entire chapter of his latest book "JavaScript for hackers" to illustrate different methods of running javascript that does not use parentheses.
 However, this post is not going to go over Gareth's techniques.